slynch66/Potato_Cannon/README.md

    3. Test for the optimum amount of hairspray.

-   4. Design and build a projectile to encase and protect the raspberry pi as it is fired from the cannon.
+   4. Design and build a shell to encase the raspberry pi as it is fired from the cannon and protect it from impact

 #### Third two weeks